AttilaSATAN/nanapp/DOC.md

 As a multi purposed application, it could be used as a library or a stand alone command line application.
 Also it has a docker composer file added for running it as a container.

+I could slice up the json to small pieces but I prefered not for creating more time for learning.

 The file structure and descriptions are below;

 ```